xxxiasu/RLUR/README.txt

 ## (1) TO DOWNLOAD
 ######################################################

-## CLICK'Clone or Download' then 'Download ZIP' BUTTON IN GITHUB (THE GREEN ONE ABOVE RIGHT)
+## CLICK 'Clone or Download' then 'Download ZIP' BUTTON IN GITHUB (THE GREEN ONE ABOVE RIGHT)
 ## AND SAVE THE FOLDER SOMEWHERE AND UNZIP
 ## TEST DATA IS IN THE 'testData' FOLDER